joeldushouyu/ExternalGraphicCard/TechnicalMaunaul.md

 ![](./ImageForDocumentation/VerilogDesign.png)

 For the [C++ program](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/main.cpp) that run on host laptop, I simply __forked__ the evdi repo, **extracted** the C++ framework that was used in the python-binding test program, create a c++ program that calls the function in the __extracted__ C++ framework.
 Given the evdi library implemented a non-blocking file descriptor under the hood, I simply added a [usleep](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/main.cpp#L211) function call in the main event-handler loop for interacting with evdi library.
-In addition, considering the important of smooth video data streaming and the **huge** I/O delay in using the __synchronous__ api of [libusb](https://github.com/libusb/libusb), I decide to use the __asynchronous__ api of libusb and start new [thread](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/main.cpp#L205) in the program for handling libusb callback-event.
-In effort to sync between the new frame data generated by the evdi [event-loop](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/main.cpp#L210) and the frame data send off by libusb [event-loop](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/main.cpp#L187), similar to the famous **[Produce-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem)**, I added a mutex lock and a deque in [Card.h](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/Card.h#L69-L70).
+In addition, considering the importance of smooth video data streaming and the **huge** I/O delay in using the __synchronous__ api of [libusb](https://github.com/libusb/libusb), I decide to use the __asynchronous__ API of libusb and start new [thread](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/main.cpp#L205) in the program for handling libusb callback-event.
+To sync between the new frame data generated by the evdi [event-loop](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/main.cpp#L210) and the frame data sent off by libusb [event-loop](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/main.cpp#L187), similar to the famous **[Produce-consumer problem](https://en.wikipedia.org/wiki/Producer%E2%80%93consumer_problem)**, I added a mutex lock and a deque in [Card.h](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/Card.h#L69-L70).
 Essentially, both the evdi [event-handler](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/Card.cpp#L214) and libusb [callback](https://github.com/joeldushouyu/evdi/blob/userProgram/userProgram/main.cpp#L103) need to acquire the __exclusive__ mutex lock when adding or retrieving frame data from the dequeue.

 Assuming the CyUSB3014 device is pre-configured into synchronous slave-fifo mode, upon receiving USB data from the host laptop, the Cyusb3014 IC pushes the data to the internal buffer and notifies the ULX3s FPGA board by toggling both FLAGC and FLAGD wire (for more detail, please see the configuration part of CyUSB3014 board).

-The [Verilog program](https://github.com/joeldushouyu/ulx3s-misc/tree/doubleFIFOImplementation/examples/dvi) is forked and modified the existing [HDMI video output verilog demo](https://github.com/emard/ulx3s-misc/tree/master/examples/dvi).
+The [Verilog program](https://github.com/joeldushouyu/ulx3s-misc/tree/doubleFIFOImplementation/examples/dvi) is forked and modified the existing [HDMI video output Verilog demo](https://github.com/emard/ulx3s-misc/tree/master/examples/dvi).
 The overall structure of the verilog code is shown in Figure 3.
-In the verilog program, I modified the [Async fifo](https://github.com/joeldushouyu/async_fifo/tree/doubleFifoBuffer) project to create a double FiFo.
-The first fifo is configured to be [4096 word size](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L890) and the second fifo is configured to be [64 word size](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L891).
+In the Verilog program, I modified the [Async fifo](https://github.com/joeldushouyu/async_fifo/tree/doubleFifoBuffer) project to create a double FiFo.
+The first FIFO is configured to be [4096 word size](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L890) and the second FIFO is configured to be [64-word size](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L891).
 The FPGA start out in __IDLE__ state with both FIFO empty.
-Once CyUSB3014 board toggle FLAGC and FLAGD wire that indicate available data and FIFO1 indicate is empty, the fpga goes to **Stream_Out** mode to read 4096 word from CyUSB3014 and write to FIFO1.
-After the data pass from FIFO1 to FIFO2 and indicate data available to __HDMI Output Module__, the __HDMI Output Module__ enable the __Enable Read__ wire and start reading video data from FIFO2 and convert to HDMI signal.
+Once the CyUSB3014 board toggle FLAGC and FLAGD wire that indicate available data and FIFO1 indicate is empty, the FPGA goes to **Stream_Out** mode to read 4096 words from CyUSB3014 and write to FIFO1.
+After the data passes from FIFO1 to FIFO2 and indicates data available to __HDMI Output Module__, the __HDMI Output Module__ enables the __Enable Read__ wire and start reading video data from FIFO2 and convert to HDMI signal.

 **Note** Given CyUSB3014 is set up to 32 bit, the __word size__ should be configured to 32 bit.
-However, the __word size__ is current configured to [16 bit](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L888) due to issue with the PCB board design.
+However, the __word size__ is currently configured to [16 bit](https://github.com/joeldushouyu/ulx3s-misc/blob/doubleFIFOImplementation/examples/dvi/top/top_usbtest.v#L888) due to issue with the PCB board design.
 For more info, please refer to the __Notes in "Schematics and Drawings"__ section.

 **Note** Currently, there is a [bug](https://github.com/dpretet/async_fifo/pull/13) I found in the async_fifo after adding [parameters for threshold value](https://github.com/dpretet/async_fifo/pull/11).
 Once the PR I submitted is merged, I will need to re-merge the [doube-fifo branch](https://github.com/joeldushouyu/async_fifo/tree/doubleFifoBuffer) that I used for this project with the [main branch](https://github.com/dpretet/async_fifo)